-Support Process Simulation.
-3. Select the Package containing the corresponding BPMN 2.0 model.
-4. Open the diagram containing the model to be simulated.
-Calendars On the 'Configure' tab of the Configure BPSim window, click on the icon in the toolbar.
-The 'Edit BPSim Calendars' dialog displays.
-Click on the New button to display the 'Event Recurrence' dialog and complete the fields as described here, to create a calendar.
-(You will create two calendars.)
-In the 'Event Time' panel, set 'Start' to 08:00AM and 'End' to 05:00PM.
-In the 'Recurrence Pattern' panel select 'Weekly' and select the checkboxes against 'Monday' through to 'Friday'.
-In the 'Range of recurrence' panel set 'Start' to '02/11/2020' and select 'No end date'.
-Click on the OK button.
-You are prompted to enter a Calendar name; overtype Calendar_1 with 'Weekdays' and click on the OK button.
-7. Click on the New button again and repeat steps 3 to 6 with these values: - 'Start' - 08:00AM - 'End' - 05:00PM - 'Weekly' - 'Saturday' and 'Sunday' - 'Start' to '07/11/2020' and 'No end date' - Overtype Calendar_2 with 'Weekend' 8.
-Click on the OK button.
-Duration On the diagram, click on the Calendar Based Support Process Simulation BPSim Artifact and, on the 'Configure' tab of the Configure BPSim window, with the 'Calendar' field set to 'None', create or edit this ScenarioParameter: Duration - with a Constant value of 0000 002:10:00, which means 0 days, 2 hours and 10 minutes Customer arrivals On the diagram, click on the Customer calls in StartEvent and, on the 'Configure' tab of the Configure BPSim window , create or edit this Control parameter: • InterTriggerTimer - Value: 0 00:00:00, with the ' Calendar ' field set to 'None' (this default value is necessary) InterTriggerTimer - Value: 0 00:20:00, with the 'Calendar' field set to 'Weekdays' InterTriggerTimer - Value: 0 01:00:00, with the 'Calendar' field set to 'Weekends' Processing Times On the diagram, click on the Service Customer Activity and, on the 'Configure' tab of the Configure BPSim window, create or edit this Time parameter: ProcessingTime - Value: 0 00:00:00, with the 'Calendar' field set to 'None' (this default value is necessary) ProcessingTime - Value: 0 00:50:00, with the 'Calendar' field set to 'Weekdays' ProcessingTime - Value: 0 00:40:00, with the 'Calendar' field set to 'Weekends' Resources On the diagram, click on the Support Resource and, on the 'Configure' tab of the Configure BPSim window, create or edit this Resource parameter Quantity - Value: 0; Calendar, with the 'Calendar' field set to 'None'

-(this default value is necessary) Quantity - Value: 2; Calendar, with the 'Calendar' field set to 'Weekdays' Quantity - Value: 1; Calendar, with the 'Calendar' field set to 'Weekends' Resource Selection (allocation) On the diagram, click on the Service Customer Activity and, on the 'Configure' tab of the Configure BPSim window , with the Calendar field set to 'None' check that the 'Values' field for the Resource parameter 'Selection' is set to: bpsim::getResource('Support',1) as an expression This expression is loaded from your BPMN model by default.
+- 20.On the 'Configure' tab of the Configure BPSim window, click on the icon in the toolbar.
+The 'Edit BPSim Calendars' dialog displays. - 21.Click on the New button to display the 'Event Recurrence' dialog and complete the fields as described here, to create a calendar.
+(You will create two calendars.) - 22.
+In the 'Event Time' panel, set 'Start' to 08:00AM and 'End' to 05:00PM. - 23.In the 'Recurrence Pattern' panel select 'Weekly' and select the checkboxes against 'Monday' through to 'Friday'. - 24.
+In the 'Range of recurrence' panel set 'Start' to '02/11/2020' and select 'No end date'. - 25.Click on the OK button.
+You are prompted to enter a Calendar name; overtype Calendar\1 with 'Weekdays' and click on the OK button. - 26.
+Click on the New button again and repeat steps 3 to 6 with these values: - 'Start' - 08:00AM - 'End' - 05:00PM - 'Weekly' - 'Saturday' and 'Sunday' - 'Start' to '07/11/2020' and 'No end date' - Overtype Calendar_2 with 'Weekend' 27.Click on the OK button.
+Duration On the diagram, click on the Calendar Based Support Process Simulation BPSim Artifact and, on the 'Configure' tab of the Configure BPSim window, with the 'Calendar' field set to 'None', create or edit this ScenarioParameter: • Duration - with a Constant value of 0000 002:10:00, which means 0 days, 2 hours and 10 minutes Customer arrivals On the diagram, click on the Customer calls in StartEvent and, on the 'Configure' tab of the Configure BPSim window, create or edit this Control parameter: • InterTriggerTimer - Value: 0 00:00:00, with the 'Calendar' field set to 'None' (this default value is necessary) InterTriggerTimer - Value: 0 00:20:00, with the 'Calendar' field set to 'Weekdays' InterTriggerTimer - Value: 0 01:00:00, with the 'Calendar' field set to 'Weekends' Processing Times On the diagram, click on the Service Customer Activity and, on the 'Configure' tab of the Configure BPSim window, create or edit this Time parameter: • ProcessingTime - Value: 0 00:00:00, with the 'Calendar' field set to 'None' (this default value is necessary) • ProcessingTime - Value: 0 00:50:00, with the 'Calendar' field set to 'Weekdays' • ProcessingTime - Value: 0 00:40:00, with the 'Calendar' field set to 'Weekends' Resources On the diagram, click on the Support Resource and, on the 'Configure' tab of the Configure BPSim window, create or edit this Resource parameter • Quantity - Value: 0; Calendar, with the 'Calendar' field set to 'None' (this default value is necessary) Quantity - Value: 2; Calendar, with the 'Calendar' field set to 'Weekdays' Quantity - Value: 1; Calendar, with the 'Calendar' field set to 'Weekends' Resource Selection (allocation) On the diagram, click on the Service Customer Activity and, on the 'Configure' tab of the Configure BPSim window, with the Calendar field set to 'None' check that the 'Values' field for the Resource parameter 'Selection' is set to: bpsim::getResource('Support',1) as an expression This expression is loaded from your BPMN model by default.
 You can do some advanced configurations for resource selection for a task.